ItzRick/WritingDashboard/README.md

 Additionally you need

 First clone the repository from github.
-Next navigate to the frontend folder in your file explorer.
-(SEP2021\WriterDesk\frontend)
+Next navigate to the main folder in your file explorer.
+(SEP2021\WriterDesk1)

 Now do `pip install virtualenv` click the file `startEnv.bat`